Guide · career-strategy

 A short, working setup section for people who want to clone.

 Two sentences for "what it does."
 Three at most.
-If you can't compress what your project does into three sentences, you don't understand it well enough yet — and that's the same thing a recruiter would conclude from reading 400 words of preamble.
+If you can't compress what your project does into three sentences, you don't understand it well enough yet, and that's the same thing a recruiter would conclude from reading 400 words of preamble.

+A README is the markdown file GitHub renders on a repo's landing page, the first and often only thing a recruiter reads about that project.
 Per the GitHub state-of-the-octoverse report on developer behavior, repositories with a deployed demo link in the README get 4-5x more click-throughs from visitors than repos without.
 Demo first, code second.

 Step 3: Profile bio + README + pinned section